paycoreio/docs/docs/connectors/adgroup/index.md

 # ADgroup

+!!! quote ""

-> Payment Processor for Merchants and host2host provider for other processors all in one
+    Payment Processor for Merchants and host2host provider for other processors all in one

 **Website**: [adgroup.finance](https://adgroup.finance/en/)

 Follow the guidance for setting up a connection with ADgroup payment service provider.